sandeshjung/Machine-Learning-Foundation/02_Supervised_classification/README.md

 </div>

 #### Mapping to Higher Dimensions
-One way to handle non-linear data is to map the original features $\mathbf{x}$ into a much higher-dimensional feature space $\phi(\mathbf{x})$ where the data might become linearly separable.
+One way to handle non-linear data is to map the original features $\large \mathbf{x}$ into a much higher-dimensional feature space $\large \phi(\mathbf{x})$ where the data might become linearly separable.
 An SVM could then find a linear hyperplane in this new, higher-dimensional space.

 ### Kernel Methods: The Mathematical Foundation